levidu/ceasar-cipher-c/README.md

 letters, punctuation or special characters (except space characters).

 The C application will return other asiic character.
 This is okay and powerful.

-So, I thinking of making certain changes that would only return alphabetic characters.
-A-Z
+I will certain changes that would only return alphabetic characters (A-Z)

     int main(int argc, char *argv[]) {